bitcointranscripts/bitcointranscripts/wasabi/research-club/cjdns.md

 And now we're into the stage that they're fighting us.
 And we just need to take that fight and be serious about it because they are fighting us and they're telling us they're not fighting us.
 But we're not going to believe them about that.
-We can't just have them say, oh yeah, there's no war on crypto.
+We can't just have them say, there's no war on crypto.
 Just don't believe that.
-You know, it is a propaganda war.
+It is a propaganda war.
 They're going to try to fight us on the propaganda front.
 And I want to just hammer home how ridiculous this is.
 Yesterday on Twitter everybody who used the word Memphis in a tweet was banned just and they said oh it was a bug oops we made a mistake.